jhabets/visual-asset-management-system/README.md

 | Amazon SageMaker                  | 2 inference endpoints                                    | $5.13  |
 | Amazon Elastic Container Registry | ECR (In region)40GB                                      | $4     |

-Below are the additional costs for including visualizer pipeline and their outputs in your deployment:
+Below are the additional costs for including the point cloud visualizer pipeline feature in your deployment:

 | Service           | Quantity                                                 | Cost   |
 | :---------------- | :------------------------------------------------------- | :----- |